 Eyewitness Says, “It was really scary.”

 Brandon D., an eyewitness I interviewed the day after the accident, said, “I saw the whole thing happen.
 It was really scary.”
 He reported that the climber slid on his backside for most of the fall.
 The last ten feet he tumbled over a steeper section and landed in a gully below the slab.
 I confirmed all this by rappelling down the face and looking at skid marks where the climber’s harness and shoes scraped the sandstone surface.
 He was lucky since his only injury ended up being a severely fractured fibula.
-Fortunately, since he wore a helmet, he had no head injuries or internal injuries.
+Fortunately, since he wore a helmet, he had no head injuries nor did he have internal injuries.
 The injured climber was evacuated by firefighters and airlifted to the hospital.

 Bolt Broke Off Cleanly

 The day after the accident I scrambled up to check out the anchors.
 The old ½-inch eyebolt that the climber had rappelled from had broken cleanly at its juncture with the rock surface.
 A close inspection of the bolt indicated that the break was caused by the stress of rappelling and the single anchor being loaded with the weight of the 230-pound climber.
 The eyewitness could not remember if the climber had been bouncing on the rope, which would have further compounded the load on the anchor.

 The bolt failed, however, not because it was simply old but because of cracks caused by metal fatigue.
 The bolt, which stuck out from the rock about five inches, had been severely bent over from repeated use as a top-rope anchor.
 The stress of repeated uses over many years as well as the deformation of the bolt had caused cracks to develop in the bolt.
 A close inspection of the remaining bolt still in the sandstone revealed rust in the main crack in the bolt, which was worn through about half of the bolt.
 This bolt was an accident waiting to happen if it was used by itself.